IQ-tech/staw/README.md

 # Staw

-One Carousel to rule them all, One Carousel to find them, One Carousel to bring them all and in the light bind them
+One Carousel to rule them all.
+Simple like recompose, weightless like a leaf and very easy to Staw (badum tsss)

 ### Installing